Jan Błachowicz

 Jan Maciej Błachowicz (/pl/; born 24 February 1983) is a Polish professional mixed martial artist.
 He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion.
 Błachowicz is the second Polish fighter to win a UFC title after Joanna Jędrzejczyk and the first male Polish champion.
 A professional since 2007, he also competed for KSW and is the former KSW Light Heavyweight Champion.
-As of 28 October 2025, he is #5 in the UFC light heavyweight rankings.

 Background

 Growing up in Cieszyn, Poland, Błachowicz started training in martial arts – initially judo at the age of nine – due to the influence of action movies, he also did grappling, muay thai (where he achieved 34 wins) and won tournaments in both sports before transitioning into mixed martial arts.